AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ## Application development and testing {#applicationdevelopmentandtesting}

-The Captivate Prime API can be used by developers to build any application.
+The Learning Manager API can be used by developers to build any application.
 Developers have to ensure that their accounts consist of some valid users and courses.
 They can create a few dummy users and courses and simulate activity in the trial account, so that they can test functionality of the application.

 ## Application deployment {#applicationdeployment}

-We recommend that the Captivate Prime Administrator or an Integration Administrator for the production account, to take ownership of making the application available to users within their organization.
+We recommend that the Learning Manager Administrator or an Integration Administrator for the production account, to take ownership of making the application available to users within their organization.
 Once the application has been tested and is considered ready for production, inform the administrator of the production account.
 Ideally, the administrators want to generate a new client-id and client-secret for the application in the production account, and perform the necessary steps to incorporate them inside the application in a secure manner.
-The actual procedure for deploying applications varies from enterprise to enterprise, and the Captivate Prime Administrator of your organization has to take support from the IT/IS department within your organization to complete the deployment.
+The actual procedure for deploying applications varies from enterprise to enterprise, and the Learning Manager Administrator of your organization has to take support from the IT/IS department within your organization to complete the deployment.

 ## External application approval {#externalapplicationapproval}